 4. Promote an Event

-There are many ways to promote a sweepstakes, giveaway or contest – radio and TV ads, social media, word-of-mouth, press releases…the cross promotion list can go on.
+There are many ways to promote sweepstakes, giveaway or contest – radio and TV ads, social media, word-of-mouth, press releases…the cross-promotion list can go on.
 A multi-layer label inherently gives a customer an interactive experience with the brand because it requires the customer to do something – peeling off the label.
 Using a multi-layer label for event promotion is helpful towards building a complete marketing strategy.
 A well-known example of using multi-layer labels for event promotion is McDonald’s Monopoly game.
 Their use of multi-layer labels shows how it can be a powerful tool for getting customers actively involved with a particular brand.

 5. Offer a Coupon

 With popular TV shows like TLC’s Extreme Couponing and A&E’s Barter Kings, consumers in the U.S. are obsessed with the concept of ‘getting a good deal.’
 Even high end fashion designers are cashing in on the trend by making less expensive read-to-wear lines for major retailers.
 A multi-layer label with an instant redeemable coupon, special deal (like buy one get one free) or rebate is a great way to attract new and previous customers to try a new product, buy more of the product or increase awareness about the product.